bsdpot/potluck/mastodon-s3/README.md

 The ELASTICPORT parameter is the port of the `elasticsearch` or `zincsearch` instance.

 The ELASTICUSER and ELASTICPASS parameters are the credentials for the `elasticsearch` or `zincsearch` instance.

+The DEEPLKEY parameter is the API key for the [DeepL translation service](https://www.deepl.com/translator).
+In unset a default, invalid key will be set.

+The DEEPLPLAN is the type of API plan.
+If using the free plan set this value to 'free'.
+If unset it will default to 'free'.

 # Usage